open-access-policies/health-tech/_operational_procedures/OP-PROC-004.md

 ### 3. Overview

-This procedure outlines the required methods for disposing of or sanitizing media based on the classification level of the data it contains.
+This procedure outlines the mandated methods for disposing of or sanitizing media based on the classification level of the data it contains.
 It ensures that all sensitive information is rendered unrecoverable, in compliance with regulatory and industry standards.

 ### 4. Procedure